astragenius/TOP-Libary-App/README.md

 ## Acknowledgments

 * [Local Storage](https://blog.logrocket.com/localstorage-javascript-complete-guide/)
-Good and simple explanation how to use the localStorage API of the browser
+Good and simple explanation of how to use the localStorage API in the browser.

 <p align="right">(<a href="#top">back to top</a>)</p>